Translational Medicine in the Age of Data

 Billions of clinical measurements are recorded every day and stored in electronic health systems around the world.
 Each one of these experiments is a window into the human system, creating the most comprehensive and diverse medical data set ever imagined.
 Unfortunately, traditional statistical techniques were not developed to handle such diversity, instead they excel at analyzing homogenous data sets with first order effects.
 Because of this, these techniques are simply unable to untangle the sophisticated web of biological pathways and genetic interactions governing the human system.

-In our lab we develop the algorithms, techniques, and methods for analyzing enormous and diverse data.
-We do so by designing rigorous computational and mathematical approaches that address the fundamental challenges of observational data analysis -- namely the lack of controlled exposure conditions.
-And foremost, we integrate our medical observations with systems and chemical biology models to not only explain drug effects, but also further our understanding of basic biology and human disease.
+Data Science is a new field dedicated to developing the methods, algorithms, and tools to unravel the complexities of enormous data.
+In our lab we advance data science by designing rigorous computational and mathematical methods that address the fundamental challenges of health data science.
+Foremost, we integrate our medical observations with systems and chemical biology models to not only explain drug effects, but also further our understanding of basic biology and human disease.